uladribia/decodev2/docs/extending.md

 First we declare the files in the [index](../src/redux/modules/applications/index.js) file (not shown).

-Then, we generate the [coolwebsite](../src/redux/modules/applications/coolwebsite.js) file.
+Then, we generate the [coolwebsite](../src/redux/modules/applications/coolwebsite.js) file from a straight copy of BCNNow, without changing anything.
+(We could reuse the same file, but just in case some changes are added, we keep it like that).

 ##### Screen declaration

-For the screens,
+For the screens, we head to the [applicaiton screens folder](../src/screns/applications) and create a new folder copying from the base BCNNow folder.
+Where the following files must be located:

+- `index.js`: Just to declare the other files
+- `coolwebsite.Styles.js`: To declare styles (we leave them unchanged)
+- `coolwebsite.Container.js`:
+- `coolwebsite.Component.js`:

 ##### QR & handle trigger declaration